 Tooth Extraction in Allentown, PA

-At Evolve Dental Care, our goal is to do everything we can to keep all your teeth healthy and functioning properly for as long as possible.
+At Evolve Dental Care, our goal is to do everything we can to keep all your teeth healthy and functioning well for as long as possible.
 Tooth extraction is never our first choice if other solutions are available that preserve your overall oral health.

-Compassionate Care in a Friendly Setting
+Expect Compassionate Care in a Friendly Setting

 We know that even the thought of extraction can be intimidating.
 You need to deal with the process itself and the emotional impact of losing a tooth, not to mention the unattractive gap in your smile.